Ellezique/Artize-/README.md

 Please ensure that you:
 - have Ruby on Rails and PostgreSQL installed and setup on your computer;
 - are familiar with command line (terminal); and
-- Have a default text editor (e.g. Visual Studio Code) installed and setup.
+- Have a default text editor (e.g. Visual Studio Code) installed and set up.
 ####Clone from Github Repositry
 - Clone to your local development environment:
     - Go to this application's github repository.
 Select the green "Code" button, which will then display a drop down menu.
 From the drop down menu, select "Download ZIP".